glwu/WinT-Messenger/Readme.md

 5. Send pull request from your fork.
 6. We'll review it, and push your changes to the site!

+## Developer's documentation

+You can find the Doxygen documentation for version 1.2.1 [here](http://wint-im.sf.net/dev-doc/html/index.html).
+Updated documentation for 1.3.0 will be uploaded soon.

 ## Setup/Compilling

 ### Windows